HaRVI-Lab/vibrotactile-preference-learning/README.md

 [中文版](README_zh-CN.md)

+### What is this?

-Personalizing haptic feedback is difficult because users struggle to assign absolute satisfaction scores.
-We introduce a preference-based method that infers a user’s latent utility surface from binary pairwise comparisons (A/B choices).
-A Gaussian Process (GP) preference model encodes smoothness and posterior uncertainty over the stimulus space, while an active query policy selects comparisons by maximizing expected information gain.
-We incorporate self-reported response uncertainty as per-comparison weights to down-weight ambiguous judgments.
-By emphasizing relative rather than absolute evaluations, the system mitigates rating fatigue and drift and avoids forcing users to map tactile sensations onto a numeric scale.
-In simulation with synthetic ground-truth preferences, the method accurately recovers preference maps and optima, achieving higher sample efficiency than uniform/query-agnostic sampling.
-We also release an open-source framework for interactive preference search over haptic signals.
+This repo provides a **preference-based haptic personalization** framework that learns a user’s latent utility from **binary A/B choices**.
+We use a **Gaussian Process (GP) preference model** to capture smoothness and uncertainty over the stimulus space, and an **active query policy** that maximizes **expected information gain** to pick the next comparison.
+Users can report **response uncertainty**, which is used as per-comparison weights to down-weight ambiguous judgments.
+By emphasizing **relative** (not absolute) evaluations, the system reduces rating fatigue and drift and avoids forcing tactile sensations onto a numeric scale.

-Contributions.
-(i) A binary, preference-driven learning approach to haptic personalization that reduces user fatigue and rating drift;
-(ii) An interaction loop that weights comparisons by user-reported uncertainty to improve search efficiency;
+**Highlights**
+- GP preference learning over haptic stimuli (uncertainty-aware, smoothness prior)
+- Information-gain active querying for sample-efficient searches
+- Per-comparison **uncertainty weighting** to handle ambiguous answers
-(iii) An open-source, extensible code framework for interactive preference search over haptic signals.
+- Open, extensible code for interactive preference search

+> _In simulation with synthetic ground truth, the method accurately recovers preference maps and optima, outperforming uniform sampling in sample efficiency._

 ### What is this?